-- Teachers expectation: Teachers expectation from girls in today's society is generally low compared to boys.
+- Teachers' expectation: Teachers' expectation from girls in today's society is generally low compared to boys.

 - Discrimination against girls in the class: Girls receive generally very few comments and criticism from teachers as compared to boys.
-Teachers ask simple questions from girls than boys.
+Teachers ask simple questions of girls than boys.
 This discrimination can be easily seen in class.